-But this reminds me of the fact that Abraham Lincoln’s first Thanksgiving proclamation in 1863 (See below) came in the midst of the Civil War when it also must have felt like there was little to celebrate– or to be grateful for.
+But this reminds me of the fact that Abraham Lincoln’s first Thanksgiving proclamation came 160 years ago in 1863.
+It came in the midst of the Civil War in the same month Lincoln offered the Gettysburg Address.
+It must have felt like there was little to celebrate– or to be grateful for.

 Like the Macy’s parade, this is my Thanksgiving tradition.
-I post two articles about the holiday that appeared on the Op-Ed page of the New York Times.
+I post two articles about the holiday with some “Hidden History” that appeared on the Op-Ed page of the New York Times.

 The first, from 2008, is called “A French Connection” and tells the story of the real first Pilgrims in America.
 They were French.
 In Florida.
 Fifty years before the Mayflower sailed.
 It did not end with a happy meal.
 In fact, it ended in a religious massacre.

 TO commemorate the arrival of the first pilgrims to America’s shores, a June date would be far more appropriate, accompanied perhaps by coq au vin and a nice Bordeaux.
 After all, the first European arrivals seeking religious freedom in the “New World” were French.
 And they beat their English counterparts by 50 years.
 That French settlers bested the Mayflower Pilgrims may surprise Americans raised on our foundational myth, but the record is clear.